awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants the specified privileges on a database\.

 USAGE   <a name="grant-usage"></a>
 Grants USAGE privilege on a specific schema, which makes objects in that schema accessible to users\.
-Specific actions on these objects must be granted separately \(for example, SELECT or UPDATE privileges on tables\)\.
+Specific actions on these objects must be granted separately \(for example, SELECT or UPDATE privileges on tables\) for local Amazon Redshift schemas\.
 By default, all users have CREATE and USAGE privileges on the PUBLIC schema\.
+ When you grant USAGE to external schemas using ON SCHEMA syntax, you don't need to grant actions separately on the objects in the external schema\.
+The corresponding catalog permissions control granular permissions on the external schema objects\.

 ON SCHEMA *schema\_name*   <a name="grant-schema"></a>
 Grants the specified privileges on a schema\.